gre/developer-portal/_docs/transport/web-hid-usb.md

         </tr>
         <tr>
             <td><a href="https://www.npmjs.com/package/@ledgerhq/logs">@ledgerhq/logs</a></td>
-            <td colspan="2">It provides you the log of all the errors from your connexion with your Nano that may appear when developing.</td>
+            <td colspan="2">It provides you the log of all the errors from your connection with your Nano that may appear when developing.</td>
         </tr>
         <tr>
             <td><a href="https://parceljs.org/">parcel</a></td>